Wi-fi or 3G and 4G tablets - should you pay more?

 For most people, wi-fi only tablets are ideal.
 They're cheaper to buy than their cellular counterparts and you don't have to worry about getting the best network deal.

-If you're mostly planning on using your tablet in the house or at work, then a wi-fi only model will fit the bill.
-And wi-fi connection is available in loads of other locations too – sometimes known as hotspots – from many cafes and libraries, to certain trains and supermarkets.
+If you're mostly planning on using your tablet in the house or at work, a wi-fi only model will fit the bill.
+And wi-fi connection is available in many other locations too – sometimes known as hotspots – from cafes and libraries, to certain trains and supermarkets.
 Sometimes you may have to pay for access, but it is often free.

 If you have a smartphone that has 3G or 4G connectivity, you may be able to turn that into a hotspot too.
 Not all mobiles and phone tariffs have this capability – also known as tethering.
 But those that do, use the data on your network plan to feed your tablet.